Pylos: Mycenaean Pylos

 In 2015, the team of American archaeologists Sharon Stocker and Jack L. Davis of the University of Cincinnati and under the aegis of the American School of Classical Studies at Athens, discovered near the Tholos tomb IV, a shaft tomb (non-tholos) dated to the Late Helladic IIA (LHIIA, 1600–1470 BC), of an individual of 30–35 years old and 1.70 m tall, the "Griffin warrior", named for the mythological creature, part eagle, part lion, engraved on an ivory plaque in his tomb.
 The tomb also contained armor, weapons, mirror and many pearl and gold jewels, including several gold signet rings of exceptional craftsmanship and thoroughness.
 Researchers believe it could be the grave of a Wanax, a tribal king, lord or military leader during the Mycenaean era.
-It was also in this tomb that was found the Pylos Combat Agate, a seal made of agate dated from around 1450 BCE, which represents a warrior engaged in a hand-to-hand combat.
+It was also in this tomb that was found the Pylos Combat Agate, a seal made of agate dated from around 1450 BC, which represents a warrior engaged in a hand-to-hand combat.
 In 2017, the same team discovered two other exceptional tholos tombs, Tholos tombs VI and VII.
-Although their domes had collapsed, they discovered that they were littered with flakes of gold leaf that once papered the walls and found a multitude of cultural artifacts and delicate jewelry, including a gold pendant representing the head of the Egyptian goddess Hathor, which showed for the first time that Pylos clearly had trade relations with Egypt and the Middle East around 1500 BCE.
+Although their domes had collapsed, they discovered that they were littered with flakes of gold leaf that once papered the walls and found a multitude of cultural artifacts and delicate jewelry, including a gold pendant representing the head of the Egyptian goddess Hathor, which showed for the first time that Pylos clearly had trade relations with Egypt and the Middle East around 1500 BC.

 Pylos was the only palace of that time to have no walls or fortifications.
 It was destroyed by fire around 1180 BC and many clay tablets in linear B clearly bear the stigmata of the fire.
 The Linear B archives found there, preserved by the heat of the fire that destroyed the palace, mention hasty defence preparations due to an imminent attack without giving any detail about the attacking force.
 The site of the Mycenaean Pylos then seems to have been abandoned during the Dark Ages (1100–800 BC).
 The region of Pylos, together with that of the ancient Messene, was later enslaved by Sparta.